Bob Parks' Second Sande Ace

 Seat supports and seat back supports were installed.
 The clamps were removed from the laminating procedure.

 Note the screws in the dash.
-Three supports were added under the center deck evenly spaced across
+Three supports were added under the center deck evenly spaced across the width of the boat.

 The transom and various areas of the boat had several holes that had been drilled over the years.